Pythagora-io/codebase-chat/README.md

-# CodeWhisperer
+# CodeChat

-CodeWhisperer is a web-based application designed to facilitate insightful interactions between users and their code repositories.
-By leveraging cutting-edge AI technologies, CodeWhisperer provides intelligent summaries and detailed explanations, engaging users in a conversational interface that demystifies complex codebases.
+CodeChat is a web-based application designed to facilitate insightful interactions between users and their code repositories.
+By leveraging cutting-edge AI technologies, CodeChat provides intelligent summaries and detailed explanations, engaging users in a conversational interface that demystifies complex codebases.

 ## Overview